lateral branches

 NTP, NATURAL TARGET PRUNING

-... we prune where MOTHER NATURE does.
+...
 Always use caution and have professionals do the removal of large branches.
-NEVER let a person prune a tree that they are saving with climbing spikes on because this ... off branches works the same way, always make pruning cuts at nodes (shrubs) or other lateral branches (trees).
-Diagrams from The Desk of John A. KESLICK Jr. Call us for other FACT SHEETS on pruning ...
+NEVER let a person prune a tree that they are ...
+I have no problem using spikes on dead trees and dead branches for removals.).
+When removing a branch always undercut [A] first ... ridge.
+Pruning parts off branches works the same way, always make pruning cuts at nodes (shrubs) or other lateral branches (trees).
+Diagrams from ...

 Division Zosterophyllophyta